mendix/hybrid-app-template/README.md

 and perform a Gradle sync.

+### Localhost
-In case you build against localhost you might have to add this element:
+In case you build against localhost your app might not able to run, and throw an error: `Failed to load resource: net::ERR_CLEARTEXT_NOT_PERMITTED`.

+You might have to add this element:

 ```
 <edit-config file="app/src/main/AndroidManifest.xml" mode="merge" target="/manifest/application">